Chris-Gillis/z3roshot.github.io/_posts/2013-08-19-writing-stories-from-features.md

 ###Driving Development with Testing

 This project is a rails project, and I am using both [Cucumber](http://cukes.info) and [RSpec](http://rspec.info) for testing.
+I'm not going to write about how to use these tools, there are plenty of fantastic tutorials.
+[Here is a great article](http://www.sarahmei.com/blog/2010/05/29/outside-in-bdd/) I found when I was learning how to write these tests.
+It is a bit out of date, but I followed the process that she explains in the article.
-Cucumber is more relevant because it lets you define behaviors that you're going to test.
-Here is the behavior I wrote for that story.
+ Here is the list of behaviors I wrote for the story I mentioned above.

 ~~~~~
 Given A restaurant exists and it has a list of menu items